zsparal/api-documentation/source/reference/v1/profiles-api/reset-key.rst

    :organization_access_tokens: false
    :oauth: true

 You can reset the API keys, for instance when you feel your keys may have been compromised.
-Please note the old API key can no longer be used once it has been reset.
+The old API key can no longer be used once it has been reset.

 Parameters
 ----------